pilpod/PHP-RepeatedString/Readme.md

 ## Returns

-· int: the frequency of a in the substring
+· int: the frequency of 'a' in the substring

 ## Input Format